Anxiety & OCD Treatment Program • Online Self-help Course for Pure OCD, ADHD, Bipolar Depression. Smart Life Skills

 Although I have been doing this for years, more recently a Dutch guy called Wim Hof has done a brilliant job of increasing people’s awareness of its benefits to mental health – which have now been thoroughly tested via many scientific studies.

-There are many Wim Hof Youtube videos explaining how it works and I would encourage you to watch them and even sign up for his online program.
+There are many Wim Hof YouTube videos explaining how it works and I would encourage you to watch them and even sign up for his online program.

 But, let me give you some basics; Through the use of deep breathing techniques and long periods of holding your breath, four key life-changing elements emerge.

-you can, then breathe in a certain way for a few minutes, then when you do pushups again, you can do many more than the first time.
+Firstly, by breathing deeply you are oxygenating your body which makes it stronger – one very provable experiment, is where you do as many pushups as you can, then breathe in a certain way for a few minutes, then when you do pushups again, you can do many more than the first time.

 And when you bear in mind that anxiety and depression make you feel exhausted, perhaps you can see how important this might be.